ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/07-Advance-Regression.md

 It is not the case that one of the techniques always performs better than the other – the choice would depend upon the data that is used for modelling.

+We often have a large number of features in real-world problems, but we want the model to be able to pick up only the most useful ones (since we do not want unnecessarily complex models).
+Since lasso regularisation produces sparse solutions, it automatically performs feature selection.

 # Questions

 **As λ increases from 0 to infinity, what is the impact on Variance, RSS, Test Error, Ridge Coefficients, Lasso Coefficients and Bias of the model?**